tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 After the JSON data is indexed in Elasticearch, Kibana provides powerful visualization tools and dashboards that offer various interactive diagrams to visualize complex queries.

+Filebeat is responsible for watching log files and shipping it to the centralized Logstash component.
+As shown in the above architecture diagram, all machines in TMT can run Filebeat to watch log files.
+Filebeat maintains a marker in a registry for the last read position in a file, so that it can resume where it left off should it need to be restarted.
+Applications can keep emitting logs to the file agnostic to whether Filebeat is running or not.

 @@@ note

 All the files required for logging aggregator configuration can be found [here](https://github.com/tmtsoftware/csw/tree/master/scripts/logging_aggregator).
 How to use each of these files and its significance will be explained further in the document.
+For rapid use in a development environment, a Docker image has been created.
+See @ref:[below](#running-elastic-stack-for-developers) for more information.

 It is assumed that in production, Elasticsearch, Logstash and Kibana will be registered with TMT intranet DNS setup.
-Hence, all the configuration files for production are provided by referring to DNS host name.
+Hence, all the configuration files for production are provided by referring to the DNS host name.

 It is strongly recommended to run the same version (v6.6.0 or higher) of elastic components so as to avoid any compatibility issues.